Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 Please note that those who have a low income (including those enrolled in Medi-Cal and Medicare) may qualify for free or low-cost prescription drug coverage through Medicare's Extra Help program.

-In addition, there are many Medicare Advantage plans offered in California, including Special Needs Plans (SNPs) that are specifically designed for those who are dual eligible for Medicare and Medi-Cal.
+In addition, there are many Medicare Advantage plans offered in California, including Special Needs Plans (SNPs) that are specifically designed for those who are dually eligible for Medicare and Medi-Cal.

 Frequently asked questions